-Kate holds degrees in Law and Accounting from the Queensland University of Technology, was admitted as a Solicitor in 2006, and obtained a Master of Laws (Applied Law), majoring in Wills & Estates from the College of Law.
+Kate holds degrees in Law and Business majoring in Accounting from the Queensland University of Technology, was admitted as a Solicitor in 2006, and obtained a Master of Laws (Applied Law), majoring in Wills & Estates.

 To find out how Kate and the Wills & Estate practice can help you, contact us.

 Bachelor of Laws from the Queensland University of Technology

 Master of Laws (Applied Law) from the Queensland University of Technology